310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Midori sigh4 %}
-Of <em>course</em> it was… Please don’t ever recommend it to someone ever again.
+Of <em>course</em> it was… Please never recommend it to someone ever again.
 {% endbubble %}

 {% bubble Chiaki curious %}